dmbarbour/awelon/AboutAO.md

 This is low priority at the moment, but it will eventually have a pervasive impact on the AO programming experience.
 Relevantly, it will serve roles similar to typeclasses and dependency injection frameworks.

+## Adverbs (EXPERIMENTAL!)

+In AO, we might decide to apply some word `foo` to each element of a list.
+We can easily express this as `[foo] each`, which would directly apply foo to each element of a list.
+If we further want to keep a copy of the list, we might modify this to `[[foo] each] keep`.
+If we also want to hide the first element on the stack, we might modify this to `[[[foo] each] keep] dip`.

+An 'adverb' is a word that modifies a verb.

+Words such as `each`, `keep`, and `dip` aren't adverbs.
+They're too active.
+But they are at least *related* to adverbs.
+If we were instead to say `[foo] listwise`, we might expect as result a function - a verb - that, *when later applied to a list*, will apply `foo` to each element in the list.
+We could define `listwise` as simply `[each] curry`.

+Adverbs have a nice property: they operate on a closed set of verbs.
+This makes them very compositional in nature, and a good fit for concatenative PLs.
+We can meaningfully say `[foo] listwise barwise bazwise`, and we can readily refactor or abstract common sequences of adverbs.

+Unfortunately, `[foo] each` is simply easier to write than `[foo] listwise inline`, even if we ignore the one-time cost to define `listwise`.
+At least with respect to this pattern, the path of least resistance guides developers to an inferior solution.
+What I propose here is syntactic sugar for adverbs in AO to shift parsimony in favor of adverbs.
+To get a sense of the proposed sugar: instead of `[[[foo] each] keep] dip`, we might write `foo\*kd`.

+For this sugar:

+* the character `\` is now reserved, may not be used in words
+* users define adverbs as special words of format `\k` or `\*`
+* each adverb is distinguished by only a single character
+* like inline ABC, `\adverbs` expands to `\a \d \v \e \r \b \s`.
+* adverbs often directly modify a word, such as `foo\adverbs`
+* `foo\adverbs` expands to `[foo] [\adverbs] .apply inline`

+A couple points: First, this sugar limits developers to a finite vocabulary of adverbs.
+In practice, this won't be a problem: a few dozen adverbs should cover the vast majority of use-cases.
+Also, the the desugared form is still available for uncommon adverbs.
+Second, adverbs are applied in a constrained environment.
+By `.apply` and `inline` I mean compiler-defined operations, but the idea is that adverbs should neither observe nor influence the context in which they are applied.

+At the moment, the adverbs sugar is an experiment.
+But if they prove popular, they will be retained.